ned14/outcome/doc/src/content/changelog/_index.md

 : Standalone outcome is now `make install`-able, and cmake `find_package()` can find it.
 Note that you must separately install and `find_package()` Outcome's dependency, quickcpplib, else `find_package()` of Outcome will fail.

+Non-permissive parsing is now default in Visual Studio : The default targets in standalone Outcome's cmake now enable non-permissive parsing.
+This was required partially because VS2019 16.3's quite buggy Concepts implementation is unusuable in permissive parsing mode.
+Even then, lazy ADL two phase lookup is broken in VS2019 16.3 with `/std:latest`, you may wish to use an earlier language standard.

 **Breaking change!**
 : The git submodule mechanism used by standalone Outcome of specifying dependent libraries